 While it might seem logical to stay open as many hours as possible, the truth is there is a diminishing return on the investment.
 Many retail store owners and even cafe or coffee shop owners worry about the one customer that might come in between 9 am and 10 am or the one who might come in early on Sunday morning.
 The truth is, planning for the one who "might" come in costs you more many than it is worth.

-Here are 3 Tips to help you determine the best store hours for your business.
+Here are three tips to help you determine the best store hours for your business.

 Check Your POS Data